tedsmoore/njit-644-airlines-hadoop/Flight_Data_Analysis.md

 | 28 | SecurityDelay     | in minutes                                                                                      |
 | 29 | LateAircraftDelay | in minutes                                                                                      |

-Note: A flight is considered **delayed** when it arrived 15 or more minutes than the schedule. **Delayed** minutes are calculated for delayed flights only.
+NOTE: A flight is considered **delayed** when it arrived 15 or more minutes than the schedule. **Delayed** minutes are calculated for delayed flights only.
 When multiple causes are assigned to one delayed flight, each cause is prorated based on delayed minutes it is responsible for.
 The displayed numbers are rounded and may not add up to the total.

 ## Purpose [2]